 I planted small succulents in my rope planter, but any water-wise plants will work.

-This little beauty is called an African Pearl (Haworthiopsis reinwardtii) and she’s not fussy when it comes to watering as long as she has lots of light.
+This little beauty is called an Crowded Haworthia (Haworthiopsis coarctata) because of the way her leaves bunch together.
+She’s native to South Africa and isn’t fussy when it comes to watering as long as she has enough of light.

 The planters would also look great filled with a bunch of fresh flowers.
 You will need to seal the small drainage hole at the bottom though.
 Otherwise, you’ll have water running all over the place.
 But we’ll get to that in a minute.
 In this tutorial, I’ll show you how to recycle soda cans to make rope planters.
 But, before we get there, follow us on Facebook, Twitter, Pinterest, or Instagram.
 And don’t forget to subscribe so you’ll never miss a post!

 - Pop rivet gun and rivets

 - Rope or yarn